ImperialCollegeLondon/HDL_Editor/README.md

 | electron renderer | .src/Renderer/Renderer.fsproj                          | .src/Renderer/*.fs              | .app/js/renderer.js              |
 | electron renderer | .src/blockConfigureWindow /blockConfigureWindow.fsproj | .src/blockConfigureWindow /*.fs | .app/js /blockConfigureWindow.js |

+The ordering of the F# source code files is controlled by the .fsproj files.
+The .fsproj files are passed in when transpiling to JavaScript.

 ## `package.json`